 How to Use?

 Ekos Align Module offers multiple functions to aid you in achieving accurate GOTOs.
 Start with your mount in home position with the telescope tube looking directly at the celestial pole.
 For users in Northern Hemisphere, point the telescope as close as possible to Polaris.
-It is not necessary to perform 2 or 3 star alignments, but it can be useful for some mount types.
-Make sure your camera is focused and stars are resolved.
+Initial 2-3 star alignment might be required depending on your mount make:

 - Capture & Solve: Capture an image and determine what region in the sky the telescope is exactly looking at.
 The astrometry results include the equatorial coordinates (RA & DEC) of the center of the captured image in addition to pixel scale and field rotation.
 Depending on the Solver Action settings, the results can be used to Sync the mount or Sync and then Slew to the target location.
 For example, suppose you slewed the mount to Vega then used Capture & Solve.
 If the actual telescope location is different from Vega, it will be first synced to the solved coordinate and then Ekos shall command the mount to slew to Vega.
 After slew is complete, the Alignment module will repeat Capture & Solve process again until the error between reported and actual position falls below the accuracy thresholds (30 arcseconds by default).